Skip to content

 Claudia Robles, Spring 2022 ECC Graduate

 When I was a high school student, I never thought I would be able to say I am vice president of student government, the social media coordinator for the Human Services Club, an Elgin Community College honors graduate, and transferring to my dream school, the University of Illinois at Urbana-Champaign.
-I was someone who didn’t care for school with a very low GPA and no extracurricular activities.
+I didn’t care for school, had a very low GPA, and had no extracurricular activities.
 I began to get my grades up and engage in clubs during my senior year, but I still struggled to give it my all.

-ECC gave me the opportunity to mature and learn, something I feel that I would not have gotten anywhere else.
-I thought that after high school, I wouldn’t have a future as I was seen as a typical “lazy” student.
-Now, ECC has prepared me for success, and I am ready to take on the next chapter in my life.
+ECC allowed me to mature and learn, something I would not have gotten anywhere else.
+After high school, I thought I wouldn’t have a future as I was seen as a typical “lazy” student.
+ECC has prepared me for success, and I am ready to take on the next chapter in my life.

 Claudia Robles '22